 xDrive all-wheel drive system comes standard with M8

-And although all M8s are outfitted with an xDrive all-wheel drive system, the system is not only normally rear-biased for sharper handling, but has a pure rear-wheel drive mode free from any computer assistance delivering a truly dynamic experience.
+Although all M8s are outfitted with an xDrive all-wheel drive system, the system is not only normally rear-biased for sharper handling.
+Still, it has a pure rear-wheel drive mode free from any computer assistance, delivering a truly dynamic experience.

-The ultra-reinforced chassis, highlighted by thick anti-roll bars, tower-to-bulkhead strut bracing and and steel X-brace, is quite apparent while navigating tight corners.
+The ultra-reinforced chassis, highlighted by thick anti-roll bars, tower-to-bulkhead strut bracing, and steel X-brace, is quite apparent while navigating tight corners.

-When the occasion calls for civilized cruising around town, the adaptive suspension, utilizing electronically-controlled dampers that constantly read the road surface conditions and adjusts accordingly, offers a smooth and comfortable ride.
+When the occasion calls for civilized cruising around town, the adaptive suspension, utilizing electronically controlled dampers that constantly read the road surface conditions and adjust accordingly, offers a smooth and comfortable ride.

-As most onboard systems are, down to brake pedal firmness, the amount of dampening is customizable and then can accessed using the red shortcut buttons next to the gearshift paddles.
+As most onboard systems are down to brake pedal firmness, the dampening is customizable and can be accessed using the red shortcut buttons next to the gearshift paddles.

 The M8 GC Competition’s interior & exterior styling

-Every M model showcases distinctive performance-oriented design, however the M8 GC in particular is full of interesting styling elements and textured surfaces inside and out.
-For example, the black chrome “hollow” grill comprised of vertical dual slats; subtle deck-lid spoiler; diamond leather door cards and seat upholstery; and the steering wheel features gold and silver coloured stitching in addition to the traditional blue, purple and red.
+Every M model showcases a distinctive performance-oriented design.
+However, the M8 GC full-size sedan, in particular, is full of interesting styling elements and textured surfaces inside and out.
+For example, the black chrome “hollow” grill comprised of vertical dual slats; subtle deck-lid spoiler; diamond leather door cards and seat upholstery; and the steering wheel features gold and silver-coloured stitching in addition to the traditional blue, purple and red.

 From afar, the vehicle looks low, long and sleek like a shark, especially our Black Sapphire Metallic painted tester.
 The body is a full 231 millimetres longer than the coupe, with a 200 millimetre longer wheelbase, exaggerating the long hood and short carbon fibre roof even more.
 The benefit of the lengthier proportions is more legroom for rear passengers, however headroom could still be a factor for taller folks due to the low greenhouse.